prateekrajjoshi/yomari_internal/README.md

 	.
 	.
 	.
 	);

 ## Running the program

-1. Go to url "http://localhost/codeigniter/index.php/Yomari_controller" and hence you are done.
+1. Go to url "http://localhost/codeigniter/index.php/Yomari_controller" and you are done.